-Asbestos is a fire-retardant that was commonly used in many industries, including the automotive, construction, and shipping industries.
+Asbestos is a fire-retardant that was commonly used in many Michigan industries, including the automotive, construction, and shipping industries.
 In the 1960s, it became widely known that its tiny fibers were small and easily inhaled by workers, and they served as the primary cause of fatal diseases such as lethal malignant mesothelioma.
 Michigan workers in the automotive industry as well as other industries have faced a risk of developing mesothelioma.
 Symptoms include difficulty breathing, coughing, and chest pain, and its symptoms may remain mild to sufferers until it is quite advanced.
 If you acquire mesothelioma, you may wish to consult a personal injury lawyer to determine whether you may have grounds to file a claim.
 The Grand Rapids and Traverse City mesothelioma attorneys at the Neumann Law Group can help you explore your options.Establishing Liability for Mesothelioma

+Mesothelioma may develop even with only minimal exposure to asbestos.
+For example, some workers brought asbestos fibers home on their clothes, and their children acquired mesothelioma as bystanders.
+Often, it takes decades after asbestos exposure for mesothelioma to develop; the latency period between exposure and the onset of mesothelioma is 25-40 years.
 Although asbestos is now known to be the primary cause of mesothelioma, it may still be challenging to obtain compensation.
 If you regularly encountered asbestos on the job or at any industrial facility where asbestos products were used and developed mesothelioma, you should retain an experienced attorney to help you pursue damages from manufacturers and others that may be responsible.

 The chief difficulty in most mesothelioma cases is establishing causation.
 Although asbestos is a known dangerous product, simply showing that you worked in an occupation that involved asbestos may not always be enough.
 For example, an automotive brake worker whose work involved grinding brake lining that contained chrysotile asbestos would still need to establish that doing this work caused their mesothelioma, using scientifically reliable evidence.